snugel/cas-offinder/README.md

     cas-offinder {input_file} {G|C} {output_file}

-G stands for using all available GPU devices, and C stands for using all CPUs.
+G stands for using all available GPU devices, and C for using all CPUs.

 A short example may be helpful!